apple/foundationdb/documentation/sphinx/source/administration.rst

 FoundationDB is datacenter aware and supports operation across datacenters.
 In a multiple-datacenter configuration, it is recommended that you set the :ref:`redundancy mode <configuration-choosing-redundancy-mode>` to ``three_datacenter`` and that you set the ``datacenter_id`` parameter for all FoundationDB processes in :ref:`foundationdb.conf <foundationdb-conf>`.

-If you specify the ``-a`` option to any FoundationDB process in your cluster, you should specify it to all such processes.
+If you specify the ``--datacenter_id`` option to any FoundationDB process in your cluster, you should specify it to all such processes.
 Processes which do not have a specified datacenter ID on the command line are considered part of a default "unset" datacenter.
 FoundationDB will incorrectly believe that these processes are failure-isolated from other datacenters, which can reduce performance and fault tolerance.

 .. _administration-removing: